afearbm/new-relic-plugins/netapp-eseries/README.md

-# Blue Medora NetApp Storage Plugin for New Relic
+# Blue Medora NetApp E-Series Plugin for New Relic

-The **Blue Medora NetApp Storage Plugin for New Relic** allows you to monitor your NetApp Storage performance data from within the New Relic platform by pulling metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.
+The **Blue Medora NetApp E-Series Plugin for New Relic** allows you to monitor performance data from your NetApp E-Series arrays from within the New Relic platform by pulling in metrics in from the system and displaying them in a set of intuitive, graph-based monitoring dashboards.

-This guide includes instructions for installing and configuring the Blue Medora NetApp Storage Plugin for New Relic.
+This guide includes instructions for installing and configuring the Blue Medora NetApp E-Series Plugin for New Relic.

 ----